yumengdong/GANs/README.md

   - Create Bayes Classifier to learn MNIST data
   - Generate digit images by sampling from multivariate Gaussian distribution
   - Use Gaussian Mixture Models (10 clusters) to generate digit image samples
+  - Build and train 1 hidden layer neural network autoencoder to reproduce the input